Paulino Bernal: Career

-When Armando Marroquin ended his relationship with Ideal Records around 1960, El Conjunto Bernal stayed with him and recorded for his new label, Nopal Records.
+Around 1960, Armando Marroquin ended his relationship with Ideal Records and El Conjunto Bernal stayed with him and recorded for his new label, Nopal Records.
 Shortly thereafter, Conjunto Bernal relocated to McAllen, Texas, across the border from Mexico in the Lower Rio Grande Valley.
-Bernal began working with Victor Gonzales and the two men founded Bego Records (the company name is a combination of their two last names).
+Bernal began working with Victor Gonzales and the two men founded Bego Records (the company name being a combination of their two last names).

-In the late 1960s, Gonzales bought out Paulino’s interest in Bego Records and Paulino went on to found Bernal Records, which also produced music by El Conjunto Bernal.
-By this time however, Paulino, had given up performing in favor of the administrative aspects of show business.
+In the late 1960s, Gonzales bought out Bernal's interest in Bego Records and he went on to found Bernal Records, which also produced music by El Conjunto Bernal.
+By this time however, he had given up performing in favor of the administrative aspects of show business.
 He ran the recording company, hosted a regional TV music show, and generally concentrated on the promotional aspects of the business.
-Meanwhile, Oscar Hernandez and other very able accordionists picked up the slack and carried on the tradition of excellence begun by Paulino.
-During this same time, success in the music field took its toll on Paulino and he succumbed to the allure of alcohol and drugs.
+Meanwhile, Oscar Hernandez and other accordionists continued the accordion-playing legacy, and Bernal began to abuse alcohol and drugs.

-In 1972, however, a cook Paulino had hired to work in a restaurant he owned changed his life by converting him to the teachings of born-again Christianity.
-From that day on Paulino gave up the life of alcohol and drugs to devote himself to preaching.
-He also resumed his career as an accordionist, only this time he did so in the service of Christianity.
-He started a new recording company, Bernal Christian Records, under whose banner he has continued to develop his inimitable style.
-As he once commented in an interview, "People who knew me before lament that I’m not playing anymore.
-They don’t seem to realize that I play more now than I ever did before!"
+In 1972, Bernal converted to born-again Christianity after speaking to a cook working in his restaurant.
+Turning away from substance abuse, he began preaching.
+He also resumed his career as an accordionist, this time in the service of Christianity.
+Later, he started his second recording company, Bernal Christian Records.